Parsa-Sedigh/nasser-network/notes/section-04-User-Datagram-Protocol-(UDP).md

 NOTE: Everytime you have a mapping(like hostname to ip addr, ip addr tp mac addr), you have poisoning.
 So we have DNS poisoning, ARP poisoning.
 DNS poisoning means: Someone intercepts the UDP datagrams and change the destination of them to somewhere else.

+So DNS protocol usually uses udp.
+So the dns req fits inside udp datagrams.

 ### Multiplexing & demultiplexing
 #### What Would Happen Without Multiplexing?
 - **Single Application Per Device Per Protocol**: Only one application or process could use